fatihtsp/FastArrayOps/README.md

 ===========================================================================

 Considering the results, Delphi compiled routines with classical approach slightly slower than SIMD-accelerated routines but not so much different on a huge array.
-Please test comment on these routines.
+Please test the codes and comment on these routines.
 If you have faster routines please share.